Jari1980/Jari1980/README.md

 .Net/C# and
 ReactJS (Going TS last projects)

-Mainly webbdevelopment with API's and MVC projects.
+Mainly webbdevelopment with API and MVC projects.
 Working on microfunctions, docker and CI/CD skills.

 Beside computers I do like Broccoli